Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 7: Role
 Role table is now set up!
 I checked it in my workbench to make sure everything looked right too!

+### Commit 8: Employee
+Employee table is now also set up.
+I think next I'll make a seed file to help with the process moving forward.